 In finding the right balance in printing or not printing (or not printing so much), the duty companies have in improving their environmental footprint is probably one of the main drivers behind not printing; along with costs.

 Such is the position a company board can take and put that to their shareholders.
 Given the high degree of publicity such issues have, it’s unlikely the shareholders would favour print, but would most likely look at the same problems and seek a workable compromise.

 The benefits of an informative media-rich, engaging online report experience can be quite obvious.

-If you read through our page on producing a company annual report (link to landing page), it becomes patently clear that there’s much to benefit.
+If you read through our page on creating a digital brochure, which shares many similar attributes to a company annual report, it becomes patently clear that there’s much to benefit from.
 The sheer mix of media an online report can offer in helping to communicate and explain the essential data and activities in which the company has to engage is astounding.

 Online reports offer the chance to reach out to shareholders like never before; offering a level of experience like never before.
 They can even provide a more unique and customisable experience to a shareholder based on their needs.

 The significant advantage though is simple: an online annual company report can be configured for print too.
 You can’t print a video or interactive slide show, but you can print images and transcripts.
 This information needs to be made available in any case, to cater to those with audio or visual impairments.